Metrics on universal covering of projective variety

-This metric produces a natural isometric immersion into the projective space $\bold P(H_\beta^*)$ \cite{Kob2, Chap.\;4.10}.
+This metric arises from a natural immersion of $U_X$ into the projective space $\bold P(H_\beta^*)$ with its Fubini-Study metric \cite{Kob2, Chap.\;4.10}.
 We will show this immersion is actually an embedding.
-This will follow at once from Proposition 1$'$ below whose proof is a trivial generalization of Proposition 1.
+This will follow at once from Proposition 1$'$ below whose proof is a trivial generalization of Proposition 1 because $\pi_1(X)$ is residually finite.